roxanayahyaabadi/GazeTGGNet/README.md

 # Landmak Extraction
 ## GazeCapture dataset
 Please use `LandmarkExtraction_GazeCapture.py` file to extract all 478 landmarks from valid images.
+Please note the name of those images that the Mediapipe fails to work with, will be saved in `..._failed_images_batch_....txt` files.

+## MPIIFaceGaze
+Please run `LandmarkExtraction_MPIIFaceGaze.py` file to extract 478 landmarks from normalized images of MPIIFaceGaze dataset.

 # TGGNet